 Organ and tissue donation saves and improves many lives every year.
 If more people donated organs and tissue, more lives could be impacted.
-Below are facts that illustrate just how important it is to join the organ, tissue and eye donor registry
+Below are facts that illustrate just how important it is to register to become an organ, tissue and eye donor at the Wisconsin Donor Registry.

 - Most of the U.S. population supports organ and tissue donation, including strong support from health care professionals and virtually all organized religions.
 Yet, far too few people have actually joined a registry or discussed the topic of donation with their families.

 - Of all the deaths in the United States, only a 2% percentage result in organ donation.
 Only about half of those individuals actually donate.
 If everyone who could donate did so, the waiting list for transplants would be greatly reduced.

 Transplant survival rates continue to increase.
 The survival rates for transplants are approximately: